hilogames/HLSpriteKit/README.md

 The `HLTapGestureTarget` is a simple implementation of a gesture target which only knows about tap gestures (and not pans or long-presses).
-Because the tap gesture is so straightforward, it's easy to reuse the same gesture target for just about any node.
+Because the tap gesture is so straightforward, it’s easy to reuse the same gesture target for just about any node.

 The popup example: